 Brown Sugar

 Brown sugar is hygroscopic, which means it takes in and retains moisture (better than granulated sugar).
 Adding moisture to your cookie dough can help make it softer and chewier, and stay soft for longer.
-That’s why I use way more brown sugar than granulated sugar in this recipe.
-Learn how to to DIY your own brown sugar and how to keep it soft in your pantry here.
+That’s why I use much more brown sugar than granulated sugar in this recipe.
+Learn how to DIY your own brown sugar and how to keep it soft in your pantry here.

 Cornstarch

 Cookies with cornstarch are ultra soft and often slightly gooey and paler in color.
 It can also aid in lift and height, as it is a thickening agent.
-Just be sure not to add too much extra cornstarch, otherwise your cookies will develop an almost glue-like pudding consistency.
-I find in this recipe 2 teaspoons is the Goldilocks measurement.
+Just be sure not to add too much extra cornstarch, otherwise, your cookies will develop an almost glue-like pudding consistency.
+I find in this recipe, 2 teaspoons is the Goldilocks measurement.

-Cream cheese
+Cream Cheese

 Not only does cream cheese add richness and flavor, but it also tenderizes the cookies so they’re super soft, even slightly chewy, without being cakey due to the fat content.
-I know it’s a bit of a hassle to add in cream cheese here, but believe me it’s these small details that take your cookies from good to GREAT.
-Be sure to use full fat brick cream cheese, not cream cheese for spreading on bagels.
+I know it’s a bit of a hassle to add in cream cheese here but believe me, it’s these small details that take your cookies from good to GREAT.
+Be sure to use full-fat brick cream cheese, not cream cheese for spreading on bagels.

 How to Bake THICK Cookies

-The key to making sure your cookies bake up nice and thick instead of flattening into those little sad puddles is to make sure your butter and/or cookie dough isn’t too warm.
+- Make sure your butter isn’t too warm.
 Make sure your butter is at a COOL room temperature, about 67°F, before creaming with the sugar.
+Learn more about that here.

-Next, make sure your balls of cookie dough aren’t warm when they enter the oven otherwise the dough will melt too much.
-If you experience issues with your cookies spreading too much, try popping the tray of shaped dough into the freezer while the oven preheats.
-If you live in a very humid climate, try adding a couple extra tablespoons of flour to the dough to combat that added moisture.
+- If you experience issues with your cookies spreading too much, try popping the tray of shaped dough into the freezer while the oven preheats.

 Science of Cookie Baking